cypnk/Bare/README.md

 Optionally, Bare will use the [Parsedown](https://github.com/erusev/parsedown) and the [ParsedownExtra](https://github.com/erusev/parsedown-extra) classes
 to format Markdown, if these files are present.

+Bare's simple installation and minimal set of features make it ideal for
+hosting blogs on [Hidden Services](https://en.wikipedia.org/wiki/Tor_(anonymity_network)#Onion_services) on the Tor anonimity network.

+The author's [personal blog](http://uxjczuo3ibpibbew.onion) is using Bare.
+Use the [Tor Browser Bundle](https://www.torproject.org/) to visit.

 ## Installation

 Upload the following to your web root: